Support from the Sidelines

 As a parent, guardian, family member, or mentor you can help encourage your student to access the resources that are available to them.
 Finding one’s first job or internship can be intimidating, but we are here to help.
-If you help a student keep their important documents safe and organized, please remember that it will be necessary for them to present an original or certified copy of at least one vital document such as a passport or social security card in order to begin a job.
-Check out page 3 of the I-9 for a list of acceptable documents.
+If you help a student keep their important documents safe and organized, please remember that it will be necessary for them to present an original or certified copy of specific documents such as passport, birth certificate or social security card in order to begin a job.

-If your student has additional questions about employment, encourage them to contact Karen McMahon, Student Employment Coordinator, at email@example.com.
+If your student has additional questions about employment, encourage them to contact Penny Craig at firstname.lastname@example.org.

 Search for Jobs

 Students can search for on campus jobs, off campus jobs, work study jobs, and internships by logging in to the PLU Opportunities Board.
 Students will need to upload a resume to the Opportunities Board in order to view application requirements and apply for jobs.Student Login

 Students can schedule in-person and phone appointments with our Career Peer Advisors to get help writing a resume or cover letter.
 Career Advisors are available by appointment to explore career paths, prepare for interviews, and discuss internships with students and alumni.Learn More

 Work study is a financial aid benefit which can make it easier for students to find jobs.
 All on-campus jobs are work study jobs.
 WA residents who have work study can also apply for off-campus work study jobs which may offer better pay or career-related experience.FAQs